fcamara7/GeneidTRAINerDocker/README.md

 The "minimal" set of options needed to run geneidTRAINer in the context of docker are:

-**docker run -u $(id -u):$(id -g) -v $PWD/:/data -w /data geneidtrainerdocker -species M.cingulata -gff ./input/M.cingulata.cDNAs.450nt.complete.Uniprot98span.cds.4training4testing.gff2 -fastas ./input/M.cingulata.4training.fa -results ./output/ -reduced no**
+**docker run -u $(id -u):$(id -g) -v `<userselecteddir>`/:/data -w /data geneidtrainerdocker -species M.cingulata -gff ./input/M.cingulata.cDNAs.450nt.complete.Uniprot98span.cds.4training4testing.gff2 -fastas ./input/M.cingulata.4training.fa -results ./output/ -reduced no**

 The example above uses test data found in https://public-docs.crg.eu/rguigo/Data/fcamara/geneidtrainer/testing.

-***https://public-docs.crg.eu/rguigo/Data/fcamara/geneidtrainer/testing contains a number of files that can be used to test the geneidTRAINer program contained within the distributed docker image, as well as a sample config file where the user can select some values that would override the automatic selections set by the GeneidTRAINer pipeline:***
+***https://public-docs.crg.eu/rguigo/Data/fcamara/geneidtrainer/testing*** contains a number of files that can be used to test the geneidTRAINer program contained within the distributed docker image, as well as a sample config file where the user can select some values that would override the automatic selections set by the GeneidTRAINer pipeline.

+Below we briefly describe the options that are required (and optional) to run geneidTRAINer in the context of the sample sequences provided as a test case:

 **1. M.cingulata.cDNAs.450nt.complete.Uniprot98span.cds.4training4testing.gff2**